 And they turned into this:

 Want to make a mug or espresso cup set of your own?
-Here is what you need:
+Here is what you need (with affiliate links):

-- Oil Based Paint Sharpies (or Porcelain 150 markers, as Thrive 360 Living Found, also the hard way before making a crazy adorable set of doodle mugs…wish I'd seen her post a week ago!)
+- Oil Based Paint Sharpies (or Porcelain 150 markers, as Color Me Happy found, also the hard way before making a crazy adorable set of doodle mugs…wish I'd seen her post a week ago!)